willingc/willing-consulting-2022/docs/blog/posts/2019/2019-09-19-python-beta.md

 ---
-title: "Trying the Python 3.8 beta with Jupyter Notebook"
 date: 2019-09-19
+authors: willingc
 tags: [python, jupyter, notebook]
 featured_image: "/images/2019/notebook-38.png"
 description: "Try out Python 3.8.0b4 with Jupyter Notebook on macOS"
 summary: "Trying out a pre-release will help you become familiar with new features to determine if they would be good to use in your projects."
-draft: false
 ---

+# Trying the Python 3.8 beta with Jupyter Notebook

 Trying out a pre-release will help you become familiar with new features to determine if they would be good to use in your projects.